mathwhiz1212/proxmox-notes/proxmox-alerts.md

 You can view the zfs-zed log with `journalctl -u zfs-zed`

 Hit G to go to the end of a journalctl file.

+In `/etc/zfs/zed.d/zed.rc`
+you may need to specify a program and command line options if your situation is unique:

+Uncomment ZED_EMAIL_PROG (mail program, `mail` probably works) and uncomment ZED_EMAIL_OPTS (CLI options)

 # On more than one node.